What is domestic violence?

 - Intersection of Intimate Partner Violence and HIV in Women (Centers for Disease Control and Prevention) - PDF

-- Intimate Partner Violence (National Center for Victims of Crime) - PDF
+- Intimate Partner Violence (Department of Justice, Office for Victims of Crime) - PDF

 - Intimate Partner Violence, 1993-2010 (Department of Justice) - PDF